-How about if I coach a team that consists of only 2 players from my school team (during June and July)?
+How about if I coach 2 players from my school team IN TEAM PLAY (during June and July)?

 Answer: Currently the OHSAA does not view that as an instructional day, but one must remember it MUST be between June 1 and July 31.